rails/rails/guides/source/configuring.md

 #### `config.active_record.destroy_all_in_batches`

-Ensures ActiveRecord::Relation#destroy_all to perform the record's deletion in batches.
-ActiveRecord::Relation#destroy_all won't longer return the collection of the deleted records after enabling this option.
+Ensures `ActiveRecord::Relation#destroy_all` performs the record's deletion in batches. `ActiveRecord::Relation#destroy_all` will no longer return the collection of the deleted records after enabling this option.

 #### `config.active_record.verify_foreign_keys_for_fixtures`